 One Web Search Database to Rule Them All

-We began work to provide a single source of all online items with a seamless browsing and search experience.
-A database was constructed to query U of A’s museum collection management database system (MIMSY), the backbone of their impressive collection.
+Box Clever began work to provide a single source of all objects and specimens online with a seamless browsing and search experience.
+A database was constructed to query the University of Alberta Museums collection management database system (MIMSY), the backbone of their impressive collection.

 Through our familiarization with MIMSY and multiple focus groups with staff, students, researchers, and faculty, we determined all collections could be amalgamated into a single web search database.